la2050/archive/_projects/2016/foster-youth-and-families-joining-voices-for-change.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/6395409023741-team88.jpg
 project_video: ''
-project_description: >-
+project_summary: >-
-  The foster care system needs to change.
-Families need support to care for their children, and children need to know that they are safe and loved no matter where they live.
-The people who know what needs to change are the ones who know the system best.
-NFYI/LA will recruit and train 100 foster youth and 50 family members to advocate with policy makers for new approaches to transform the child welfare system.
+  NFYI is building a social movement in LA, led by foster youth and their families, to transform the child welfare system so it WORKS!
 project_is_collaboration: 'Yes'
 project_collaborators: Community Coalition
 project_areas: